LQR471814/js-comptime/README.md

 console.log(44)
 console.log("foo")
 ```

+> The reason why `console.log(...)` isn't also executed at compile time and the build result being an empty file is because one of its dependencies is the runtime function `console.log`.
+Obviously, the dependencies of a function execution also include the function being executed.
+Operations like `+` and `-` can be considered constant, but something like `console.log` which pertains to the execution environment cannot be considered constant.

 Objects and arrays can also be returned by `$comptime`, however all their properties/elements must also be inlined.